Inside: An easy DIY Tinkerbell costume plus 88 more Halloween costumes for adults, kids, babies – even pets – that take no time at all!

 Here is what you will need.

 - 3 different shades of green fabric.
 I was able to find some with glitter and some silky fabric for the leaves and stuck with a regular cotton for the band.
 I like that it added a little pixie dust to the costume.
 The amount you need will depend on the size of your child.
-My daughter was 3 1/3 when she wore this last year and I as able to get by with 3 leaves of each color.
+My daughter was 3 1/3 when she wore this and I was able to get by with 3 leaves of each color.

 - a green leotard or bathing suit like this one